prototypeanugrah/NIH_Chest_XRay/README.md

 Process flow of the project -

-**1. Input (train and test) image and label**
+**1. Input (train and test) image and label** <br>
 Dataloader transforms applied
     1. Resize the image to 256
     2. Tencrop applied to the resized image - from the original image, take the crops of the 4 corners and the central crop, and then the       horizontal flip of each of these images, resulting in 10 new images of the original image.
     3. Convert the image to tensors
     4. Normalize the images to bring them on a similar scale and stabilize the network

 **2. Model**
     1. Pre-trained DenseNet121 model is used from the PyTorch library with a custom classification layer
     2. The 3 methodologies followed are -
       1. Baseline testing - calculate the AUROC score on the model without training either the classification or model layers
       2. Classifier training - train only the classifier layer and calculate the AUROC score
       3. Model training - train the entire model's layers including the classifier layer and calculate the AUROC score